New Mexico Interconnection Process Facilities up to 10kW

 - Please review EPE’s Technical Requirements for Interconnection.

-- As of 9/4/2018 all installation must meet Neutral Requirements
+- As of 9/4/2018, all installations must meet Neutral Requirements.

 - Note: All Customers with an existing water heater meter must have it rewired.
 After the water heater has been rewired, please call our Customer Service number in NM at 575-526-5555 to request the water heater meter to be removed by El Paso Electric.
 Please do not request EPE's solar system field inspection before submitting a request to remove water heater meter to EPE.

 - With each Application the customer shall include a simple one-line diagram and site diagram of no more than 10 megabytes in size of the proposed system with each signed original of the Application.
 One Line Diagram Requirements and Sample PDF

 - The one-line diagram shall identify all major equipment including the utility-accessible generation disconnect device and the EPE metering point.

 - Please verify the delivered service phase matches the installed generation phase, i.e., single phase service = single phase inverter, 3-phase service = 3-phase inverter.